Manuel Roxas: Personal life

 Roxas married Trinidad de Leon on April 14, 1921, in a quiet ceremony at the Chapel of Sibul Springs, San Miguel, Bulacan.
-The couple had two children, Rosario "Ruby" and Gerardo (Gerry).
+The couple had two children, Rosario "Ruby" and Gerardo (Gerry, father of Mar).
 Roxas also fathered three children with Juanita Muriedas McIlvain – Rosario "Charo" Roxas (mother of Margie Moran), Consuelo Roxas, and Manuel "Manny" Roxas, Jr.

 Legacy

 On July 3, 1956, Roxas was posthumously awarded the Quezon Service Cross.
 The award was presented to his widow, Trinidad de Leon-Roxas, by Vice President Carlos P. Garcia on behalf of President Ramon Magsaysay.

 In his honor, various cities and municipalities in the Philippines have been renamed after him, including Roxas, Oriental Mindoro in (1948), the first town to be named as such; Roxas, Isabela (1948); President Roxas, Capiz (1949); Roxas City, Capiz (1951); Roxas, Palawan (1951); President Roxas, Cotabato (1967); and President Manuel A. Roxas, Zamboanga del Norte (1967).
-Dewey Boulevard in Metro Manila was renamed in his memory, and he is currently depicted on the 100 Philippine peso bill.
+Dewey Boulevard in Metro Manila was renamed in his memory, and he was previously depicted on the 100 Philippine peso bill.
+In almost every city and municipality, a Roxas Street or Roxas Avenue may be found.
+A street in Cubao, Quezon City has also been named in his memory, but in his capacity as a former general.